0x0003/home.nix/README.md

 Too much friction for my liking: *every* config change requires a full
-re-evaluation: making small edits feels awful; the setup is tied to Nix being installed on the machine. chezmoi applies instantly, and it works regardless of Nix
-availability: it's just a single statically-linked binary that doesn't require root access even for bootstrapping.
+re-evaluation: making small edits feels awful; the setup is tied to Nix being installed on the machine. chezmoi applies instantly (in symlink mode), and it works regardless of Nix availability: it's a single statically-linked binary that doesn't require root access even for bootstrapping.

 That said, Nix is great for its devshells and overlays.
 It allows for partial upgrades, and mixing different package